Hands of a guy on laptop keyboard

 The future of the metaverse is still not clear.
 Facebook has the network, financial and technical capabilities to make this happen.
 The government should be ready to address data protection, cybersecurity, digital identity, and other digital policy issues.
 These issues need to be addressed in a way that balances “real” reality (physical), virtual realities, and augmented realities.

-The message discusses how terms like cyber, digital, e, net, tech, and online are often used interchangeably in diplomacy, emphasizing the importance of understanding their specific nuances in the context of digital geopolitics.
+The text discusses how terms like cyber, digital, e, net, tech, and online are often used interchangeably in diplomacy, emphasizing the importance of understanding their specific nuances in the context of digital geopolitics.

 It all comes down to semantics and context usage.
 These prefixes are frequently used in interchangeable ways.
 It is crucial to determine if a specific usage of cyber diplomacy/digital diplomacy or even e-diplomacy refers only to digital geopolitics, topics, or tools.
 You can learn more about different usages of prefixes in digital diplomacy.